Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

     sleep(dt)
 ```

-The primary thing to notice here is that the acceleration is calculated using the force function.
-The acceleration is then used to update the velocity and position before the loop begins again.
+Notice that we calculate the acceleration using the force function and then use it to update the velocity and position before starting the loop again.

 ## Visualization And Interpretation Of Results